DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm.md

    - Linux VMs (Debian, Ubuntu, Amazon Linux, CentOS/Red Hat, Fedora)
    - Docker
    - Kubernetes clusters with Linux containers ([Datadog Admission Controller][5] must be enabled)
      - NOTE: Windows pods are not supported.
-Use enabled/disabled namespaces or an explicit annotation in the application to exclude them from library injection.
+Use namespace inclusion/exclusion or specify an annotation in the application to exclude them from library injection.

 ## Enabling APM on your applications